RakibAlom/RakibAlom/README.md

 <h1 align="center">Hi 👋, I'm Rakib Alom</h1>
 <h3 align="center">A passionate full-stack developer from Bangladesh</h3>

 <p align="left">Hi, I'm a web developer with a focus on the MERN stack, but still exploring other technologies and frameworks that catch my interest and focused on crafting great web experiences.
 Designing and Coding have been my passion.
 I found myself in web design/development when I start my study in Computer Science.
-I enjoy creating intuitive, creative, and functional websites.</p> <br>
+I enjoy creating intuitive, creative, and functional websites.</p>

 - 🌱 I’m currently learning **MERN-Stack**